contagon/handbook/handbook/8-elders-quorum.md

 * Under the bishop’s guidance, counsel with adult members of the ward.
 Only the bishop counsels ward members about matters of worthiness, abuse, and approval to use fast-offering funds.
 See [Counseling Resources](https://www.churchofjesuschrist.org/study/manual/counseling-resources?lang=eng).
 * With the Relief Society presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [8.2.3](8-elders-quorum.md#823-inviting-all-to-receive-the-gospel) and [9.2.3](9-relief-society.md#923-inviting-all-to-receive-the-gospel)).
 Oversee the ward mission leader if one is called.
 * With the Relief Society presidency, help lead temple and family history work in the ward (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity) and [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
 Oversee the ward temple and family history leader if one is called.
 * Coordinate the elders quorum’s efforts to strengthen young adult brethren, both single and married.
+One counselor may be assigned to serve with young single adults (see [14.1.2.2](14-single-members.md#14122-elders-quorum-and-relief-society-presidency-members-assigned-to-young-single-adults)).
 * Meet with each quorum member individually at least once a year.
 Discuss priesthood duties and the well-being of the member and his family.
 * Teach quorum members their priesthood duties (see [Doctrine and Covenants 107:89](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107.89?lang=eng#p89)).
 This includes teaching them how to exercise their priesthood in performing ordinances and blessings.
 * Oversee and help improve teaching in the quorum (see [chapter 17](17-teaching-the-gospel.md)).